 - Signed application form

-- Supplemental materials (You must also send one set of supplemental materials (exception: Four copies of scores for composers).
-Please read the guidelines for submitting supplemental materials that are posted on the application website.
+- Supplemental materials - Please read the guidelines for submitting supplemental materials that are posted on the application website.

-- CV/resume (Your name should appear on each page)
+- Curriculum vitae (Your name should appear on each page)

 - Evidence of contact with German institution

 - DAAD language evaluation - form available online (Sprachzeugnis)

 Hard copies of application should be sent to:

 Study Scholarship for Performing and Visual Arts